 For a better photograph of this gravemarker, which provides some scale

-as to its size, go to Bill in DC's photograph:
+as to its size and was taken in the early 1970's, go to Bill in DC's

 For another great photograph of the gravemarker, largely intact, taken

 Link to photograph of the man himself and his wife, supplied by Mr. Thornton's grandniece: www.flickr.com/photos/johnncox/4743645453/in/set-72157622...

 On May 14, 1974, this memorial was put on Britain's Statutory List of Buildings of Special Architectual or Historical Significance, Grade II.

 The writing on the side of the piano is, "Sweet thou art sleeping; cradled on my heart; safe in god's keeping; while I must weep apart."
 This is an approximate English translation of the Italian lyrics from Puccini's opera, "Madame Butterfly."
 (Actually the lyrics were by Luigi Illica and Giuseppe Giacosa, not Puccini.
 Puccini wrote the music.
 And, not that it matters, but I once played one of The Bonze's thugs in the Pittsburgh Opera's production of "Madame Butterfly."
 I got to hit Lt.
 Pinkerton and, along with another supernumerary, drag him off stage.)